 The altar station volunteers proceed to hang up a banner with the characters 明地迷亚路居民香案站in between two trees beside the carpark, announcing the presence of the altar station to the community.
 Yellow candles were also placed behind the urn to form the character for number nine (九) to signify the Nine Emperor Gods This thus marks the completion of setup of the Geylang Bahru Blk 66 altar station.

 As the time of departure drew closer, the temple members began the pre-departure ritual of inviting both the Nine Emperor Gods and Dou Mu Yuan Jun 斗姆元君.
 The palanquins were first carried into the temple’s halls and placed on either side of the hall.
 Following which, the ceremonial party (urn-bearers and several main committee members) would then pay respects before entering the inner chamber to retrieve the urn.
 Several moments later, the ceremonial party emerged with the urn with the usual ringing of the temple bell and it is subsequently placed inside the palanquin.
 This ritual was repeated for the other urn and after both the urns had been secured, the temple members began cheering, ” Kew Ong Dai Deh, Huat ah!
-Kew Ong Dai Deh, Huat ah!” and outside, the drums and cymbals of the percussion ensemble started to clank.
+Kew Ong Dai Deh, Huat ah!” and outside, the drums and cymbals of the percussion ensemble started to play.

 Similarly, the palanquins exit the temple first into the front courtyard followed by ceremonial party.
-Before the ceremonial party enters the courtyard, the palanquins perform three charges towards ceremonial party and then the nine lamps to pay respects.
+Before the ceremonial party enters the courtyard, the palanquins perform three charges towards the temple and then the nine lamps to pay respects.
 After receiving the three charges, the ceremonial party pays respect to the nine lamps as well as to inform the other deities that both Nine Emperor Gods and Dou Mu Yuan Jun 斗姆元君 were leaving the temple compound.